Love Cycle

 About Achebe

-Born 16 November 1930, Chinua Achebe was a renowned Nigerian novelist, poet, and essayist.
+Born on 16 November 1930, Chinua Achebe was a renowned Nigerian novelist, poet, and essayist.
 He is majorly known for his debut novel, Things Fall Apart (1958), which is the face of modern African literature.
-A recipient of several national and international awards, Chinua Achebe published short stories, poetry collections, and essays during his lifetime.
+A recipient of several national and international awards, Chinua Achebe, published short stories, poetry collections, and essays during his lifetime.
 He greatly admired Christopher Okigbo, an African poet who influenced Achebe’s craft.

-From 1990 to 2009, Achebe taught at Bard College; after which, he taught at Brown University for four years.
+From 1990 to 2009, Achebe taught at Bard College, after which he taught at Brown University for four years.
 Among others—and besides his debut novel—his notable works include Arrow of God (1964), A Man of the People (1966), and There Was A Country (2012).
 As he reveals in this discussion, Achebe believes in penning down the unfiltered truth—good or bad.
 He heavily exercises the aforementioned practice in his last book, There Was A Country.

-Achebe lived 82 years and died 21 March 2013.
+Achebe lived 82 years and died on 21 March 2013.

 Similar Poetry